 Forget the ice and the rock salt; it's easier than ever to churn a batch of homemade ice cream with a new wave of fully automatic ice cream makers.

-Automatic ice cream makers fall into two categories: those with built-in refrigerator compressors and those with pre-freeze bowls.
+Automatic ice cream makers fall into one of two categories: those with built-in refrigerator compressors or those with pre-freeze bowls.
 The compressor ice cream makers have built-in refrigeration units that enable you to churn ice cream with no advance chilling of the parts or the mix.
-They are fast (usually 30 minutes or less) and can make multiple batches.
-The cost of convenience is the weight; many of the compressor machines approach 40 pounds.
-The pre-freeze models are more affordable, but require the bowl (insulated with a special liquid to create even freezing) to be frozen before use; multiple batches require multiple frozen bowls.
-Traditionalists need not fret, hand churn makers are still available.
+They're fast (usually 30 minutes or less) and can make multiple batches.
+The cost of convenience is the weight—many of the compressor machines approach 40 pounds.
+The pre-freeze models are more affordable, but require the bowl (insulated with a special liquid) to be frozen before use, and multiple batches require multiple frozen bowls.
+Here are good options in both categories—plus one for traditionalists.

-Above: Leave it to the Italians to create the elegant Musso Lussino Ice Cream Maker with all-stainless steel construction.
-Fully automatic and timer controlled, the machine shuts off automatically when the ice cream becomes too hard.
-Comes with a 1.5 quart bowl and a one-year warranty; $693.57 at Amazon.
+Above: Leave it to the Italians to create the elegant Musso Lussino Ice Cream Maker with all stainless steel construction.
+Fully automatic and timer controlled, the machine shuts off automatically when the ice cream is ready.
+Comes with a 1.5-quart bowl and a one-year warranty; $698 at Amazon.

-Above: The Cuisinart ICE-100 Ice Cream and Gelato Maker has a 1.5-quart bowl and LCD touchpad display.
-Creates ice cream in approximately 60 minutes.
-Reviewed well for results but is said to be louder than other makes; $299 at Sur La Table.
+Above: The Cuisinart ICE-100 Ice Cream and Gelato Maker has a 1.5-quart bowl and an LCD touchpad display.
+It creates ice cream in approximately 60 minutes.
+While it reviews well for results, it is said to be louder than other options; $252.02 at Amazon.

-Above: The Cuisinart Stainless-Steel Ice Cream Maker is a simple pre-freeze cannister model with a generous two-quart capacity; $89.95 at Williams-Sonoma.
+Above: The Cuisinart Stainless Steel Ice Cream Maker is a simple pre-freeze canister model with a generous two-quart capacity; $89.99 at Williams-Sonoma.

-Above: The Cuisinart Classic Ice Cream Maker with Extra Freezer Bowl offers simple one-switch operation and a 1.5-quart capacity; $89.95 at Williams-Sonoma.
-The Cuisinart Classic Ice Cream Maker is available in several colors for $59.95 at Sur La Table.
+Above: The Cuisinart Classic Ice Cream Maker with Extra Freezer Bowl offers simple one-switch operation and a 1.5-quart capacity; $69.95 at Williams-Sonoma.
+The basic Cuisinart Classic Ice Cream Maker, available in several colors, is $59.95 at Sur La Table.

 Above: Turn your KitchenAid mixer into an ice cream maker with the KitchenAid Stand Mixer Ice Cream Maker Attachment.
-The double-insulated bowl has a 2-quart capacity and requires 24-hour pre-freezing; $79.95 at Williams-Sonoma.
+The double-insulated bowl has a two-quart capacity and requires 24-hour pre-freezing; $59.95 at Amazon.

-Above: White Mountain Appalachian Series Hand-Crank Ice Cream Maker features a wooden bucket, stainless steel cannister with lid, and a cast iron dasher (paddle); $179.99 for the 4-quart size at Amazon.
+Above: White Mountain Appalachian Series Hand-Crank Ice Cream Maker features a wooden bucket, stainless steel canister with lid, and a cast-iron dasher (paddle); $199.50 for the four-quart size at Amazon.